Urobotos/Sandworm/README.md

 - <b>For automatic Cooling / Filtering of the Chamber:</b> `Filament profile --> Temperature --> Chamber --> Nominal: YOUR_VALUE °C`
 - <b>To preheat the Chamber when printing start:</b> `Filament profile --> Temperature --> Chamber --> Minimum: YOUR_VALUE °C` <br>

-  *(You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament).* <br>
+  (You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament). <br>

-  *Note for min chamber temp: Always set the minimum temperature in the printing chamber adequately considering the ambient temperature.
-The macro is evaluated using TEMPERATURE_WAIT (similar to: Set extruder temperature and wait: M109) and the printer does not accept any commands during this time (it is paused).
-It is good to remember that to cancel the TEMPERATURE_WAIT loop at the very beginning of the print, the easiest way is to restart the printer using the Emergency Stop and start the print again with a different temperature setting for the chamber. *<br>
+  > Note for minimal chamber temp: Always set the minimum temperature in the printing chamber adequately considering the ambient temperature.
+  > The macro is evaluated using TEMPERATURE_WAIT (similar to: Set extruder temperature and wait: M109) and the printer does not accept
+  > any commands during this time (it is paused).
+It is good to remember that to cancel the TEMPERATURE_WAIT loop at the very beginning of the print,
+  > the easiest way is to restart the printer using the Emergency Stop and start the print again with a different temperature setting for the chamber. <br>

 ### Information about Proximity inductive probe SN-04 PNP and initial Z homing:
 For the initial Z home (after starting the printer), it is recommended to preheat the nozzle, <br>